balcony gardening essentials guide

 6. Water Container Plants More Often Than Ground Gardens

-Container plants demand considerably more attention to watering than their ground-planted counterparts because they’re working with drastically limited soil volume.
+Container plants demand more attention to watering than ground-planted ones because they are working with drastically limited soil volume.

-You’ll need to adjust your watering frequency based on weather conditions: daily irrigation becomes essential during hot summer months.
+Adjust your watering frequency based on weather: daily irrigation becomes essential during hot summer months.
+Small containers dry out in hours on a hot day.

-Check moisture levels by digging down two inches into the soil to determine actual hydration needs.
-When watering, continue until drainage appears from the bottom holes, ensuring roots receive adequate moisture throughout.
+Check moisture levels by digging two inches into the soil.
+When watering, continue until drainage appears from the bottom holes.

 7. Feed Your Plants Every 2-3 Weeks During Growth